 Natural red iron oxide is based on the mineral ore hematite.
-The word hematite comes from the Greek word hema, meaning blood and was given the name "bloodstone" in ancient Greece (Theofrastus, c.
+The word hematite comes from the Greek word hema, meaning blood, and was named "bloodstone" in ancient Greece (Theofrastus, c.
 325 B.C.), implying that the mineral is blood red in color.
-Hematite is an important ore of iron and its blood red color in the powdered form lends itself well as a pigment.
+Hematite is an important iron ore; its blood-red color in the powdered form lends itself well as a pigment.
 Hematite is among the oldest pigments known to humankind and has been used by every major civilization.

 Permanence and Compatibility

-Pigments made from the mineral hematite are dependable in mixtures with all other permanent pigments, and are considered to be permanent with considerable tinting strength and opacity.
-They do not react with solvents, and are indifferent to alkalis, but are partially soluble in acids.
-Zinc white and hematite yield excellent flesh tints (in oil paints you may want to substitute zinc white with another transparent white pigment).
+Pigments made from the mineral hematite are dependable in mixtures with all other permanent pigments and are considered permanent with considerable tinting strength and opacity.
+They do not react with solvents and are indifferent to alkalis but are partially soluble in acids.
+Zinc white and hematite yield excellent flesh tints (in oil paints, you may want to substitute zinc white with another transparent white pigment).
 Mixtures of alizarin or madder lake and hematite were offered as Tuscan red or Pompeian red, according to F. W. Weber.
 Alizarin or madder lake in this mixture does not fade as readily when mixed with iron oxide hydroxide pigments such as ocher and sienna.

 Oil Absorption and Grinding

 Hematite absorbs a moderate amount of oil.
-The oil absorption ratio is 20 parts by weight of linseed oil to 100 parts by weight of pigment.
+The oil absorption ratio is 20 parts by the weight of linseed oil to 100 parts by the weight of pigment.
 If the measurement were grams, hematite would require 20 grams of linseed oil to grind 100 grams of pigment to form a stiff paste.
-It forms an average drying oil paint, and a hard, fairly flexible film.
+It forms an average drying oil paint and a strong, flexible film.

-Hematite is not considered to be toxic, but care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Hematite is not considered toxic, but care should be used in handling the dry powder pigment to avoid inhaling the dust.

 |Colour Index:||Pigment Red 102 (77491)|